anticensority/about-pac-scripts/pac-script-api-chrome-55.md

 In PAC script there is no `window` or `global`.
 There is `this` which serves as global context.
-I extracted properties of `this` and share it for your benefit.
+I extracted properties of `this` and share them here.

 ## PAC-specific Properties (w/o Implementations)